 intellectual foci, lumpen-proletarian fringe, real-politik of the inner mind, Whitmanesque, ancient boneheap,tedious preciosity, twilight-of-the-gods feeling, rentier-intellectual, patriotism of the deracinated

-connected by a sprinkling of plain English that sometimes provide a clear insight.
+mixed with a sprinkling of plain English that provide the only clear statements in the work.

 At this date it hardly even needs a war to bring home to us the disintegration of our society and the increasing helplessness of all decent people.

-A use of English that condemns "Inside The Whale" as nonsense.
+A use of English that condemns "Inside The Whale" as mainly nonsense.